stanfordaide/clinical-history-eval/Readme.md

 - `--lora-dropout`: LoRA dropout value (default: 0.05)

 ## 6. Using Slurm

-Both inference and finetuning scripts can be run using Slurm.
+Both inference and finetuning scripts can be run using Slurm, just pass the python module name to the script.
 Example usage:

 ```bash
 # For inference